javers/javers.github.io/documentation/getting-started/index.md

 Javers javers = JaversBuilder.javers().build();
 ```

-Now, JaVers instance is up & ready, configured with reasonable defaults.
+Now, the JaVers instance is up and ready, configured with reasonable defaults.
 Good enough to start.

-Later on, you would probably need to refine the [configuration](http://javers.org/documentation/configuration),
+Later on, you would probably need to refine the [configuration](http://javers.org/documentation/configuration)
-introducing to JaVers some basic facts about your domain model.
+and introduce some basic facts about your domain model to JaVers.